28 Things to Do in Banff National Park (in 2023)

-Canada’s first national park, Banff is one of the most scenic spots in the entire country, and it has enough activities to keep you occupied for weeks on end.
+Canada’s first national park, Banff is one of the prettiest places in Canada, and has enough activities to keep you occupied for weeks on end.

 How do I know?
 Because I lived in Alberta for an entire year!
 That’s right — living in Alberta, not too far from Banff, gave me the opportunity to scour the land and find the best this region has to offer.